 Determining words that rhyme may not always be the easiest for early learners.
 Therefore, it is important to make the students realize the key aspects of when to consider that a word rhymes with another.
 One way to teach this to children is to present them with as many sets of words that rhyme as possible.
 Eventually, this will familiarize the students with rhyming and non-rhyming words.
 Explore this section because there are a lot of ways of teaching rhyming words to children, which includes simply voicing out a random word for them to pair with something that has the same end sound.

 Lastly, introducing the concept of syllables in a word is important.
 Let children group words with the same number of syllables.
 Eventually, try to challenge them with long words that has more than 3 syllables and see how they fare.

 2. Grab and Go Phonological Awareness by Kristine Lamb: This is a set of phonological cards that can be used for on-the-go therapy, centers, RTI, and in-class therapy sessions.
 There are cards for Phoneme Manipulation, Rhyming, Blending, Segmentation, Phoneme Addition & Deletion, and Phoneme Identification.

 3. Robot Phonological Awareness: This TPT packet targets phonological awareness in eight different ways.

 Realizing the importance of Phonological Awareness in teaching our little ones is essential.
 Be imaginative and keep on discovering new techniques in teaching.
-The list can be endless if your creative inspiration hits you hard.
+The list with solutions of how to teach phonological awareness can be endless if your creative inspiration hits you hard.
 Also, you can never go wrong in using Phonological Awareness Lab along with the rest of the Smarty Ears apps, as an aid to effectively educate your students.